alfieqashwa/alfieqashwa/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working in education company as FE Engineer
+- 🔭 I’m currently working at an education company as FE Engineer
 - 🌱 I’m currently learning ...
 Prisma ORM + Remix Framework
 - 👯 I’m looking to collaborate on ...
 NextJs or Remix using TailwindCss
 - 🦀 I'm struggling focus learning Rust